Vimalan123/Vimalan_SpyydaTech_Assessment/readme.md

 •	First, install the JDK (Java Development Kit).

 •	You can download it from the Oracle website.

 •	Check if the installation was successful by typing `java -version` in the terminal.

 •	Save your code in a file with a `.java` extension.

 •	The name of the file should match the name of the class.

 •	For example, if your class is called `LibrarySystem`, the file should be named `LibrarySystem.java`.

 •	Open the Terminal or Command Prompt.

 •	Go to the folder where your file is saved.

 •	For example, on Windows, you can use `cd Desktop\JavaProjects`, and on Mac or Linux, use `cd Desktop/JavaProjects`.

 •	Compile your Java code using the `javac` command.

 •	For a single file, type `javac FileName.java`.

-•	If you have multiple files, like in a project named `Library System`, use `javac *.
+•	If you have multiple files, like in a project named `Library System`, use `javac *.java`.
-•	java`.

 •	Run the program using the `java` command followed by the class name.

 •	For example, type `java LibrarySystem` or `java Calculations_handle`.

 •	The program will start running.

 •	if it's a calculator, a menu will appear.

 •	If it's a library system, options will be shown.

 •	Features like word frequency, brackets, and LIS will display results right away.

 •	If there are any errors shown in the terminal, fix them.

 •	Common issues include missing semicolons, wrong file names, or mismatched class names.

 •	After making any changes to your code, recompile it by running `javac` again.

 •	Before running the program, always use `java ClassName` when you're ready.